mui/material-ui/docs/src/pages/components/accordion/accordion.md

 # Accordion

-<p class="description">Accordions hide and reveal secondary in-page content inside an interactive container.</p>
+<p class="description">The accordion component allows the user to show and hide sections of related content on a page.</p>

 An accordion is a lightweight container that may either be used standalone, or be connected to a larger surface, such as a card.